-2) Development of guiding principles - Once the City has identified its stakeholder priorities for the ARPA projects, those priorities must be aligned with existing priorities.
+Once the City has identified its stakeholder priorities for the ARPA projects, those priorities must be aligned with existing priorities.
 A critical component of this alignment is the creation of a "steering committee" to guide the City's ARPA activities.
 This steering committee should be chaired by a member of the City's senior management team and supported by executives in your key programmatic areas.
 Consideration should also be given to representation from the key constituents (non-profit leaders, citizen group leaders, business leaders, etc.).

 Once the steering committee has been established, the committee should develop a set of guiding principles against which to evaluate any projects to be funded by ARPA.
 Stakeholder priorities are a key component of the guiding principles.
 Existing operating budget and capital budget priorities should also be incorporated into these guiding principles.
 Other priorities, such as long-term strategic vision statements, equity statements, and other documents outlining management or elected official priorities, should be considered as well.
 At the end, the committee should provide a document which will ensure that all internal and external stakeholders understand the criteria against which project applications will be evaluated.
-We will assist the City to ensure that the work of the steering committee conforms with the Sunshine Laws requirements.
+During this process opportunities to maximize funding within the current regulatory framework will be established based on which we will evaluate application for award.